tsethk/DynamicTileFlow/DynamicTileFlow/README.txt

                 "ImageHeightExpected": 2160,            // Expected height of input images in pixels (not used currently, but for future automatic tile plan selection)
                 "TilePlans": [                          // List of tile plans to use to split a single image {
-                        "Y": 0,                         //The Y coordinate of the image where this tiling will be applied to, tiles will be created in a row from left to right at this Y coordinate
+                        "Y": 0,                         // The Y coordinate of the image where this tiling will be applied to, tiles will be created in a row from left to right at this Y coordinate
-                        "Height": 2160,                 //The height of the tile that will be grabbed from the image "Width": 3840,                  //The width of the tile that will be grabbed from the image "OverlapFactor": 0.25,          //The overlap factor to use for this set of tiles (0.0 to < 0.5) "ScaleWidth": 640               //Scale the width of the tile before sending to AI server (maintains aspect ratio)
+                        "Height": 2160,                 // The height of the tile that will be grabbed from the image "Width": 3840,                  // The width of the tile that will be grabbed from the image "OverlapFactor": 0.25,          // The overlap factor to use for this set of tiles (0.0 to < 0.5) "ScaleWidth": 640               // Scale the width of the tile before sending to AI server (maintains aspect ratio)
                     },
-                    {                                   //Add as many tile plans as needed for different areas of the image, they will all be processed and aggregated for final results using the NMS routines
+                    {                                   // Add as many tile plans as needed for different areas of the image, they will all be processed and aggregated for final results using the NMS routines
                         "Y": 0,
                         "Height": 2160,
                         "Width": 1920,
                         "OverlapFactor": 0.25,
                         "ScaleWidth": 640
                     },
-                    {                                   //For this plan the very top of the image will be examined in 640x640 tiles with 20% overlap
+                    {                                   // For this plan the very top of the image will be examined in 640x640 tiles with 20% overlap
                       "Y": 0,
                       "Height": 640,
                       "Width": 640,
                       "OverlapFactor": 0.2,
                       "ScaleWidth": 640
                     },
-                    {                                   //Then the next 640 pixels down will be examined in 640x640 tiles with 20% overlap (hence the starting Y of 512 instead of 640)
+                    {                                   // Then the next 640 pixels down will be examined in 640x640 tiles with 20% overlap (hence the starting Y of 512 instead of 640)
                       "Y": 512,
                       "Height": 640,
                       "Width": 640,
                       "OverlapFactor": 0.2,
                       "ScaleWidth": 640
                     }
-                    ...                                 //Add more tile plans as needed ]
+                    ...                                 // Add more tile plans as needed ]
             },
-            {                                           //Add multiple tile strategies and use the TileStrategy query parameter to select per camera in AgentDVR
+            {                                           // Add multiple tile strategies and use the TileStrategy query parameter to select per camera in AgentDVR
                 "TilePlanId": 2,
                 "TilePlanName": "Test",
                 "ImageWidthExpected": 640,